-Judy Dyki, Director of Academic Programs and Library Cranbrook Academy of Art 39221 Woodward Avenue Bloomfield Hills, MI 48303-0801 248-645-3364 jdyki@cranbrook.edu
+Lynn Tomaszewski, Dean of Academic Affairs Cranbrook Academy of Art 39221 Woodward Avenue Art Academy Administration, 2nd Floor Bloomfield Hills, MI 48304 248-645-3582 Itomaszewski@cranbrook.edu

 3. Reports to Law Enforcement

 If the individual is in immediate danger, or believes there could be an ongoing threat to the individual or the community, please call 911 or campus security.